-It is the policy of the Financial Aid Office (FAO) that once a student has been placed on academic probation for not meeting SAP standards as defined by the college, the FAO will automatically place the student in a Financial Aid Warning status.
-During the next academic term, if the student does not meet SAP standards and the college places the student on academic suspension, the student will no longer be eligible for financial aid.
+It is the policy of the Financial Aid Office (FAO) that once a student has been placed on academic probation for not meeting SAP standards as defined by the College, the Financial Aid Office will automatically place the student in a Financial Aid Warning status.
+During the next academic term if the student does not meet SAP standards and the College places the student on academic suspension the student will no longer be eligible for financial aid.
 If the student appeals the academic suspension and the appeal is approved, financial aid will be reinstated.
-If the student is directed to audit courses, those courses will not be covered by financial aid.
+If the student is directed to audit courses, those courses will not be charged tuition for the audited courses.
+Students that are required to repeat coursework are encouraged to meet with a financial aid counselor with respect to their financial aid eligibility.